INSTRUCTIONS FOR HOW TO APPLY SCHOOLS FOR ABHES INSTITUTIONAL ACCREDITATION

 2) Completed Ownership Disclosure Form;

 4) Appropriate application fee payment (separate fee for each campus location).
-Payment must be in the form of a check made payable to ABHES (see Fees) ; and
+Payment must be in the form of a check made payable to ABHES (see Appendix H of the Accreditation Manual) ; and

 5) Copy of the State approval letter(s) where the institution operates, which must include the name of each program and its approved program length.
 (NOTE: Applications will be returned in cases where the program name(s) and/or lengths differ from that which is approved by the State).